alisonburgers/IV-Filter-Extension/README.md

 Update:
-Thanks to the amazing work from @DreaMin, the extension has seen huge improvement on accuracy and performance!
+Thanks to the amazing work from @Dr333am, the extension has seen huge improvement on accuracy and performance!

 Disclaimer: